Azure/communication-ui-library/docs/releases/creating-a-release.md

 This section describes what the workflow above does.
 Understanding the workflow actions is useful in case the workflow fails.

 1. Create a `prerelease/<release-tag>` branch, bump the package version for `@azure/communication-react` as appropriate and collect all change files into a changelog.
-1. Creates another branch for manually summarizing the changes collected in the changelog
+1. Creates another branch for manually summarizing the changes collected in the changelog.

 For example, when creating a release off of `main` tagged `3.3.0`, the following branches are created